 - Transform music-therapy into a complementary therapy to the traditional interdisciplinary medical treatments and make it sustainable inside the Unité des soins intensifs pédiatriques des HUG.

-- 71 children (aged 26 weeks-16 years) in long-term care at HUG, and suffering from serious and degenerative pathologies.
+- 71 children (aged 26 weeks-16 years) in long-term care at HUG, and suffering from serious and degenerative pathologies;

 - 1 premature baby (26 weeks), in the neonatal ward at HUG.